content-left-bg.png

 Reasonable adjustments resourcing (RAR) allocation

-RAR provides resources for all disabilities, including autism; intellectual disability; vision, hearing and physical impairments; dyslexia; attention deficit hyperactivity disorder; and mental health conditions.
+Resources are for all disabilities, including autism; intellectual disability; vision, hearing and physical impairments; dyslexia; attention deficit hyperactivity disorder; and mental health conditions.

 • students who are recorded in the NCCD as having received adjustments in the highest 3 levels of adjustment (supplementary, substantial and extensive)